hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 Go to the Search tab and type something random (it doesn’t matter what).
 These are all the open auctions.
 In the terminology of the app, they are the “items”.

-This is a typical mobile app that communicates with a server, although the server back-end is entirely faked at the moment.
+Bidly is a typical mobile app that communicates with a server, although the server back-end is entirely faked at the moment.
 What you see on your screen will be somewhat different from mine, because we all have our own randomized set of data to work with.

 > App: Item Detail screen